yosang/microservice-architecture-pattern/readme.md

 #### Can I add a new service without touching the gateway?

-- If there were to be a new service, we only need to deal with the BFF.
+- If there were to be a need for a new service, we only need to deal with the BFF business logic.
-- The gateway doesnt care what the BFF does as long as routing stays the same
+- The gateway doesnt care what the BFF does as long as routing stays the same.
-- The only time we should alter the gateway is if we need a new BFF (for a new category of microservices)
+- The only time we should alter the gateway is if we need a new BFF (for example, for a new category of microservices)

 #### Why not just call the BFF directly from the frontend?

-They serve different purposes, lets write out the differences:
+Because they serve different purposes:

 - **API Gateway**
-  - Acts a single entry point for clients to access multiple backend services
+  - Acts a single entry point for clients to access multiple backend services.
   - Centralizes request management, routing, monitoring and authentication/authorization
-  - Minimal complexity
+  - Minimal complexity.
-  - Doesn't care about client types
+  - Doesn't care about client types.
 - **Backend-for-frontend**
-  - Acts as a dedicated client-specific backend service (mobile app, tv app etc...)
+  - Acts as a dedicated client-specific backend service (mobile app, tv app etc...).
-  - Middleman between the frontend and various microservices
+  - Middleman between the frontend and various microservices.
-  - High complexity, aggregates data and fetches data in parallel style
+  - High complexity, aggregates data and fetches data in parallel style.
   - Has to know the client-specific needs

 At what point do we introduce a gateway then?